 How to find internships in New York relevant to a criminal justice degree?

 Finding internships in New York relevant to a criminal justice degree involves targeted research and networking.
-Start by exploring opportunities with local law enforcement agencies such as the New York Police Department (NYPD) and the New York State Division of Criminal Justice Services, which frequently offer internships for students.
+Many state and local agencies, such as the New York State Division of Criminal Justice Services, offer internship programs for students.
+University career centers frequently maintain lists of available opportunities, even for online students.
+Websites like the New York City Mayor's Office Internship Program provide positions in law enforcement and public safety sectors.

 How does studying for a criminal justice degree in New York prepare for interdisciplinary roles?